BBrixen/BinaryPlus/docs/tutorial.md

 var int myVariable = 5
 var bool myVariable = false

-$ If you want to use unary operators, like - for integers or ! for booleans,
+$ If you want to use unary operators, like - for integers or ! for booleans, the int_negate and bool_negate can be used.
-$ then you will need to define your own functions for those
-$ However!
-We have included our own int_negate and bool_negate for you
-$ These functions are already defined in the global namespace and can perform unary negation var int x = int_negate(10) var bool y = bool_negate(false)
+$ These functions are already defined in the global namespace and can perform unary negation
+$ x is negative 10
+var int x = int_negate(10)
+$ y is true
+var bool y = bool_negate(false)
 ```